-This provider unblocks a bunch of geo-restricted streaming media services, including US Netflix and Amazon Prime Video.
+This provider can help you regain access to various services, including US Netflix and Amazon Prime Video.
 A single subscription allows for seven devices to connect simultaneously.

-You can access CyberGhost on Android, iOS, Windows, and MacOS.
+You can access CyberGhost on Android, iOS, Windows, MacOS and Linux.

-BEGINNERS' CHOICE:CyberGhost has a simple set up.
+Beginner friendly:CyberGhost has a simple set up.
 Good option if you are looking for a fast, reliable connection and an easy-to-use interface.
-Can struggle with unblocking some popular streaming sites.
-45-day money back guarantee.
+45-day money-back guarantee.